ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Auditor:

-: an entity that can review entries of a Transparency Service's Append-only Log to prove the application and enforcment of Registration Policy during each Registration process step.
+: an entity that confirms the correctness and consistency of the Transparency Service's Append-only Log, or that the Transparency Service policies have been applied consistently.

 Client: